ptidejteam/tools4cities-middleware/Middleware/README.md

 - Producer: connects to data sources and fetches data
 - Operation: describes transformations to be performed on producer outputs (data)
-- Consumer: calls a series of producers, executes a series of operations on the producer's outputs, and then outputs the resulting data
+- Consumer/Runner: calls a series of producers, executes a series of operations on the producer's outputs, and then outputs the resulting data

 ![image](./docs/architecture.png)